I know what you’re thinking 23 minutes into your call center experience:

 There’s more than one kind of outsourcing

-Business Process Outsourcing is a big industry, generating $135 billion a year in revenue.
+Business Process Outsourcing is a big industry, with a market size of $131 billion in the U.S. alone.

 Outsourced support doesn’t have to mean super cheap, script-driven call centers.
 Other options are available that position themselves as remote partners or flexible extensions of your own team.